Early Spring and Winter Landscape Tips

 Proper mulching will reduce soil erosion and conserve water, which can result in lower water bills.

 As the hardwood bark naturally decomposes, it releases soluble nutrients which the plant stores for summer growth.
 These soil amendments add stability to sandy soils and loosen clay soils – essential for Central Texas landscapes.

 Over-mulching, however, can be detrimental as it reduces levels of oxygen/carbon dioxide exchange.
 This can cause the trunk, stem, or root to rot much like overwatering.
 To re-establish an equilibrium, the roots will naturally rise toward the soil surface.

 The weakened root structure makes the plant or tree susceptible to blowing over, particularly with the high winds common to Texas.
-YardDoc uses a standard of 3” of the double-shredded mulch in newly constructed beds, and 1.5-2” in existing beds to ensure effective protection and natural balance.
+As part of our winter landscape services, YardDoc uses a standard of 3” of the double-shredded mulch in newly constructed beds, and 1.5-2” in existing beds to ensure effective protection and natural balance.

 Winter and early spring are optimal times to prepare landscapes for gorgeous winter flowers and spectacular summer displays.
 Bringing natural, lasting beauty through expert care and service is at the heart of what we do at YardDoc.

 Need help with your landscaping?
 YardDoc specializes in landscaping services to include everything from landscape design, lawn care, lighting, irrigation, and artificial grass to hardscapes such as outdoor kitchens, fire pits, and patio pavers.

 Call us today for a free quote.
 We'll help you create the outdoor living space of your dreams!